This page describes software and hardware I use. Other people also do such lists. I don’t know why.

 - Dash - offline documentation browser.
 I store gigabytes of documentation locally and search it via Dash’s Alfred workflow.
 This way I always have instant access to all documentation I need

 - iTerm2 - terminal emulator for macOS.
-On Windows I use Hyper
+On Windows, I use Windows Terminal

 - Paw - powerful and fast native HTTP client.
 I used Insomnia made with Electron.